 - Long, warm buff (or balaclava) x 2 for protection against cold & wind (wool or similar)

 - Swimwear (for saunas in Longyearbyen, if open)

 - Something to wear and to sleep in while in Longyearbyen

-- Good quality insulated hiking boots (worn-in, large enough to fit over both your thin and thick wool socks) - see FAQs for more info.
+- Good-quality insulated Arctic hiking boots (worn-in, large enough to fit over both your thin and thick wool socks) - see FAQs for more info.

-- Sleeping bag, 5-season with a comfort rating of down to minus 25/30 degrees Celcuis - see our Sleeping Bag Guide.
-If unsure we recommend you hire one from your host for the wilderness camping.
+- Sleeping bag, 5-season with a comfort rating of down to minus 25/30 degrees Celsius - see our Sleeping Bag Guide.
+If unsure, we recommend you hire one from your host for the wilderness camping.
 See under Optional Extras.